HANSI ZHU

 ☺ Details

-The first view is an index charting each motif's frequency of appearance.
+The first view charts each motif's frequency of appearance across the collection.
 The sankey-style legend may be used to toggle the seals by category, motif, or symbology.

-This view also offers focused portraits of each individual seal:
+This view also offers focused portraits for individual seals:

-The second view presents each seal as a bar which is divided up by the area taken up by each motif.
-The bars are arranged in order of either founding year or rank, and focus views for each category of motif may be toggled to determine trends over the last 390 years.
+The second view visualizes each seal according to the area taken up by each of its motifs or domains.
+They are arranged in order of either founding year or rank.
+Focus views for each motif or domain may be toggled to determine trends over the last 390 years.

-The core experience of this view is the detail mode, which opens each seal into a custom data card portraying its categories (left) and motifs (right) as bars which stack in order of area taken up on the seal.
+The core experience of this view is the detail mode, which opens each seal into a custom data card portraying its categories (left) and motifs (right).
+The bars similarly stack in order of area percentage.

 The school's Forbes rank (top) and its founding year (bottom) relative to the rest of the 100 seals also appear as ticks on each card.